 Like Richard Feynman and Freeman Dyson, Bill Gates and Steve Jobs knew each other well.
 From the beginning of their relationship, there was rudeness and friction.
 We see this in another famous pairing, John Lennon and Paul McCartney.
 The similarities are pretty fascinating.
-John the cool, risk-taker, mesmerizing rock’n’roller and Paul the dedicated musician who was staid, loyal, uncontroversial and polite.
+John the cool risk-taker, mesmerizing rock’n’roller and Paul the dedicated musician who was staid, loyal uncontroversial and polite.
 I want to make the point that without the love and tension between Paul and John, the Beatles' music, though still grand, would not have been as great or lasting as it has been.
 And I want to make a similar point about Steve Jobs and Bill Gates’ relationship.
-How it led to Windows and Steve Job’s wonderful, almost magical devices.
-Bill Gates early on saw Steve Jobs’ compelling and even seductive effect on people.
+How it led to Windows and Steve Job’s wonderful almost magical devices.
+Bill Gates saw early on Steve Jobs’ compelling, and even seductive, effect on people.
 He was mildly put off by what he thought of as a certain oddness about him, and though both have been reported to be rude, Jobs’ offensiveness is now legendary.
 When John met Paul, Lennon was so rude that the first meeting ended in embarrassment all around.
 Steve Jobs thought Bill Gates was unimaginative and once famously said, “He’d be a broader guy if he had dropped acid once or gone off to an ashram when he was younger.”
 Doesn’t this sound familiar?
 Another time, he quipped, “Bill is basically unimaginative and has never invented anything, which is why I think he’s more comfortable now in philanthropy than technology.
 He just shamelessly ripped off other people’s ideas.”

 What Can You Say to That?

 “He really never knew much about technology,” Bill Gates once said of Steve, “but he had an amazing instinct for what works.”
-Another time, he said, “It was like anybody who ever thought that there would be a manual for any Mac application was the greatest idiot, and we [Microsoft] were like, ‘Does he really mean it?
+Another time, he said, “It was like anybody who ever thought that there would be a manual for any Mac application was the greatest idiot, and we [at Microsoft] were like, ‘Does he really mean it?
 Should we not tell him that we have people who are actually working on manuals’?”

 When Microsoft and Apple had a falling out, Steve and Bill met about it.
 Steve felt that Microsoft had completely ripped Apple off.
 “Well, Steve,” Bill Gates returned so cleverly, (and now famously), “I think it is more like we both had this rich neighbor named Xerox and I broke into his house to steal the TV set and found out that you had already stolen it.”
 Later when they collaborated again when Steve returned to Apple, Bill said, “Some of the most exciting work that I’ve done in my career has been the work that I’ve done with Steve.”